zabkwak/diving-squirrel/README.md

 **scripts** List of scripts loaded in the layout.
 It's taken from the *options.scripts*.
 **user** Logged user.
 **content** Content of the route template.

+Templates for individual page routes must be in *options.views* directory and in directory named by the Page class name lowercased.

 ## Creating page
 ```coffeescript